F-Zero GX: Data storage devices

-F-Zero AX cabinets can dispense magnetic stripe cards called an "F-Zero license card" to keep track of custom machine data, pilot points, and race data.
+F-Zero AX cabinets can dispense magnetic stripe cards to keep track of custom machine data, pilot points, and race data.
 A card was bundled with the Japanese release of F-Zero GX.
 The card expires after fifty uses, but its data can be transferred to a new card.
 Once inserted, the game builds a machine with three custom parts which can be upgraded by earning pilot points.
 Pilot points are acquired as the player progresses through the Race and Time Attack modes.
-Players can increase point earnings by improving finish place, eliminating opponents, and finishing races with a large amount of energy reserved.
-A magnetic stripe card is needed to enter the F-Zero AX Internet Ranking system.
-Similarly to GX, players receive a password after completing a Time Attack race to enter on the official F-Zero website's ranking system.
+Players earn more points by improving their finishing place, eliminating opponents, and finishing races with a large amount of energy reserved.
+A magnetic stripe card is needed to enter the F-Zero AX internet ranking system.
+Similarly to GX, players received a password after completing a time attack race to enter on the F-Zero website ranking system.

-GameCube memory cards, on which saved games are kept, can be inserted into these arcade units.
+GameCube memory cards, on which saved games are kept, can be inserted into the arcade units.
 A memory card is required for players to win the AX-exclusive machine parts for use in GX, though it also gives players an opportunity to unlock the AX characters, vehicles, and tracks in an alternate way.
-Players can store up to four machines from GX on a memory card, then play them in AX.
-If a memory card is used with a magnetic stripe card, players have additional options; they can enter stored GX machines into the F-Zero AX Internet ranking system, and transfer custom AX machine parts to GX.
-F-Zero AX content can also be acquired by completing GXs tougher challenges, or through the use of a cheat device.
+Players can store up to four machines from GX on a memory card, then use them in AX.
+If a memory card is used with a magnetic stripe card, players can also enter stored GX machines into the F-Zero AX internet ranking system and transfer custom AX machine parts to GX.
+AX content can also be acquired by completing GXs tougher challenges, or through the use of a cheat device.